ruuda/noblit/docs/index.md

    not all of it remains valuable for a long time, and storage space might become a concern.
 A time series database or durable message queue might be a better alternative.
+ * Having the fastest lookups.
+A key-value store may be better suited for this.
  * Portability.
 Little-endian architectures that run Linux are the only target.